Umuzi-org/ACN-syllabus/content/ux-strat-bootcamp/part-one/task-two/wireframing/_index.md

 Google is your friend

 ### Expected outcomes/Deliverables
-Mid-fidelity wireframes.
-Submit a link to Figma file
+Develop mid-fidelity wireframes.
+Once completed submit a link to your Figma file.